gedePakusadewa/5_recipe_explorer/README.md

   - save API RECIPE as list then add it to DICT
 - using recipe detail API, should backend process it to return simple JSON or just send it directly to frontend?
   - let backend process it first because in front that response will easily process than directly send API detail recipe to frontend and also only send data that needed by frontend
+- should make modal or new page when user click detail?
+  -

 #### Day 5
 - ~create working dashboard~